ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 and it depends on the size of the data that is used.
 [Shallow copy doesn't copy the admin structure, just copies the top level references and the original values ]

 Deep copy is used to store the values that are already copied.
-Deep copy doesnít copy the reference pointers to the objects.
+Deep copy doesn‚Äôt copy the reference pointers to the objects.
 It makes the reference to an object and the new object that is pointed by some other object gets stored.
-The changes made in the original copy wonít affect any other copy that uses the object.
+The changes made in the original copy won‚Äôt affect any other copy that uses the object.
 Deep copy makes execution of the program slower due to making certain copies for each object that is been called.
 [Deep copy has to copy all the references , all the admin structures , all the values each and everything]